-Mario O'Hara's extremely low-budget (a mere 3 million pesos, or roughly $65,000) film takes a page from Jean-Luc Godard, Gabriel Garcia Marquez, and Amado V. Hernandez (among many others) to capture in its wide-ranging, free-wheeling, all-too-brief (100 minutes) running time the terrors, triumphs, and tragedy of living in the Philippines during the tumultuous '80s and 90's.
+Mario O'Hara's extremely low-budget (a mere 3 million pesos, or roughly $65,000) film takes a page from Jean-Luc Godard, Gabriel Garcia Marquez, and Amado V. Hernandez (among many others) to capture in its wide-ranging, free-wheeling, all-too-brief (100 minutes) running time the terrors triumphs tragedy of living in the Philippines during the tumultuous '80s and 90's.

 9. Anak Dalita (The Ruins)

-Lamberto Avellana combines terrible images of Manila's ruins (memorably shot by De Leon's favorite cinematographer Mike Accion) with a penchant for directing lively colloquial dialogue, with fine unforced performances from Rosa Rosal and Tony Santos; the result is a noirish crime melodrama set in an unrelentingly bleak postwar reality.
+Lamberto Avellana combines terrible images of Manila's ruins (memorably shot by De Leon's favorite cinematographer Mike Accion) with a penchant for directing lively colloquial dialogue, with fine unforced performances from Rosa Rosal and Tony Santos; the result is a noirish crime melodrama set in a bleak postwar reality.

 8. Biyaya ng Lupa (Blessings of the Land)

-Rosa Rosal and Tony Santos again in a struggle for survival, this time in the gorgeous Philippine countryside, under the direction of Manuel Silos; the film's storytelling has the understated empathy of Renoir, the epic lyricism of Dozhenko--with Silos' baskets, brimming to overflowing with fat, luscious lanzones, representing Dozhenko's gigantic pears.
+Rosa Rosal and Tony Santos again in a struggle for survival, this time in the gorgeous Philippine countryside, under direction of Manuel Silos.
+The film has the understated empathy of Renoir the epic lyricism of Dozhenko--with Silos' baskets, brimming to overflowing with fat luscious lanzones, replacing Dozhenko's giant pears.

 7. Himala (Miracle)

-Lino Brocka's slum melodrama (based on Mario O'Hara's teleplay, with unforgettably squalid cinematography from the late, great Conrado Baltazar) is a tight-knitted three-way: mother, daughter, mother's lover, caught in an endless carousel whirl of lust, jealousy, and revenge that recalls in its compact intensity Shakespeare's Othello, only filthier (it's set amongst the squatter shanties of Tondo, with a crucial scene shot on the slopes of Smoky Mountain--literally, a mountain of garbage).
+Lino Brocka's slum melodrama (based on Mario O'Hara's teleplay, with unforgettably squalid cinematography from the late great Conrado Baltazar) is a tight-knitted three-way: mother, daughter, mother's lover, caught in an endless carousel whirl of lust jealousy revenge that recalls in its compact intensity Shakespeare's Othello, only filthier (set in the squatter shanties of Tondo, with a crucial scene shot on the slopes of Smoky Mountain--literally, a mountain of garbage).

 5. Burlesk Queen

-Celso Ad Castillo's film about an innocent lass turned burlesque dancer is really less about narrative coherence (why is Joonnee Gamboa's impresario--a great performance, by the way--in this picture, and what, exactly, is he saying?) and more about visual texture and lyricism (the deflowering scene is a montage poem of associative imagery).
+Celso Ad Castillo's film about an innocent lass turned burlesque dancer is less about narrative coherence (why is Joonnee Gamboa's impresario--a great performance, by the way--in this picture, and what, exactly, is he saying?) than it is about visual poetry (the deflowering scene is a montage haiku of associative imagery).
 A masterpiece from what fellow filmmaker Mario O'Hara once called “the finest eye in Philippine Cinema."